Posted in

 Revenue Sharing

 Similar to other professional sports leagues in North America, MLS operates under a revenue-sharing model.
-This means that a portion of the league’s revenue, such as media rights and national sponsorship deals, is distributed among its member clubs.
-The goal of this model is to promote competitive balance and financial stability within the league.
+This means that a portion of the league’s revenue, such as media rights and national sponsorship deals (more on this below), is distributed among its member clubs.

 Sponsorship Deals